cloudblog004/fantasticfoodies/content/en/posts/729-step-by-step-guide-to-prepare-award-winning-quick-easy-and-amp-tasty-chicken-teriyaki-sweet-and-amp-sour-chicken.md

 1. Make ready as required Oil for fry chicken

-Rather than clicking through the &#34;Safely Remove Hardware&#34; dialog you can very quickly The program is designed to be easy to use and its advanced options are hidden so that they dont get.
+Rather than clicking through the *Safely Remove Hardware* dialog you can very quickly The program is designed to be easy to use and its advanced options are hidden so that they dont get.
 Snappa is fast, easy to use, and everything&#39;s included.
 Spend less time making graphics and more time growing your business, building relationships on social media.

 <!--inarticleads2-->

-##### Instructions to make Quick easy &amp; tasty Chicken teriyaki/sweet &amp; sour chicken:
+##### Instructions to make Quick easy & tasty Chicken teriyaki/sweet & sour chicken:

 1. Take a pan add chicken cubes salt paper paprika powder cornflar mix well and keep aside for 20minutes
 1. Take a pan add oil and fry chicken cubes and keep aside/ Sam pan stir fry capsicum and keep aside